simon-verheyen/Portfolio/README.md

 ### unity-projects:

-  This contains small projects and game created in the unity editor, from simulations to small game
+  This contains small projects and game created in the unity editor, from simulations to small game.
+Used to showcase proficiancy with physics engines as well as C# scripting.